 - The student’s behavior is similar to past incidents,

-- The total amount of time the child has been removed
+- The total amount of time the child has been removed is long, and/or

-- The time between suspensions
+- The time between removals is short.

 A student may also be suspended from riding the school bus for misconduct on the bus.
 Under certain circumstances, a school bus suspension can be considered a suspension.
 If your child has been suspended from the school bus, read Children with Disabilities Eligible for Transportation for more information on your child’s rights.